rthrash/modGPT/README.md

 # modGPT
 A simple POC for auto-creation of SEO-friendly meta descriptions

-This is an example Plugin that adds a floating magic wand icon next to the “Summary (introtext)” field label.
+This is an example Plugin that adds a magician’s wand emoji symbol next to the “Summary (introtext)” field label.
 When clicked, it should:
-- grabs your resource’s rendered content,
+- grabs your Resource’s rendered content,
 - use the ChatGPT API to whip up an SEO-optimized meta description, and
 - dumps the result into the introtext field.